ronihogri/financial-doc-reader/steps/step2_BStable2json/README.md

 <br>

 ## Next Step
-In [Step 3](https://github.com/ronihogri/financial-doc-reader/tree/main/steps/step3_normalize_extract), we will identify and extract values of interest from the JSON version of the table.
+In [Step 3](https://github.com/ronihogri/financial-doc-reader/tree/main/steps/step3_extract_by_concept) we will identify and extract values of interest from the JSON version of the table, based on their meaning rather than exact row labels.